In 1889 Congress appropriated $20,000 for the purchase

 therefore can pick up the radio signals several

 hours' sail from the harbor entrance.
-The radio compass signals are
+The radio compass

 that they cannot by any chance be confused with the